setlife-network/development-tools/packages/ui/src/stories/readme/ThemeProvider.md

 ### Overrides & Custom Themes

-In most cases, the default theme will suffice, although you may want to apply custom colors or breakpoints for your current project.

 The default Setlife theme will suffice in most cases, although you may override colors and breakpoints, or supply your own custom theme.

 ```js